maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 In this showcase, we continue the code from the [Quickstart], rename Activity into `JsonApiActivity`, and pull the GeoJSON data from a free and public API.
-Then add markers into map with GeoJSON:
+Then add markers to the map with GeoJSON:

 1. In your module Gradle file (usually `<project>/<app-module>/build.gradle`), add `okhttp` to simplify code about HTTP requests.